What to Consider When Comparing Senior Living Costs

 Care services you’ll need—now and later

 Even if you don’t require care now, it’s important to anticipate changing needs and factor in possible care costs when comparing retirement communities.
 For example, if you do require future care, will you have to pay a flat rate for all assisted living services or can you pay only for the care services that you need?
-Are there specific apartments within the community designated for assisted living services or will you be able to stay in your original apartment home if you need more support?
+Are there specific apartments or senior apartment complexes within the community designated for assisted living services or will you be able to stay in your original apartment home if you need more support?
 If you would like to stay put after moving into a retirement community, you might decide that the value of being able to receive care in your original apartment home is worth some extra expense.

 The best lifestyle for you